Rumarino-Team/cv/README.md

-PYTHON COMPUTER VISION ROS2 NODE:

-Getting started:
-1) Create Virtual Enviroment and source ROS2
-2) Run Node

 ### Create Virtual Enviroment
  We have run this module with the Python 3.12 version.
 ```bash
 python -m venv .venv
 source .venv/bin/activate